-Thomas Mitchell was born on July 11, 1892 in Elizabeth, New Jersey.
+BiographyThomas Mitchell was born on July 11, 1892 in Elizabeth, New Jersey, the youngest of seven children.
 His parents were Irish immigrants.
-His father and brother were newspaper reporters and it was no surprise when Thomas decided on a newspaper career when he left High School.
+His father, who died when Thomas was a young boy, was a newspaper reporter and it was no surprise when Thomas decided on a newspaper career when he left St. Patrick High School in Elizabeth.
 He soon realised, however, that he much preferred writing scripts for comedy sketches to writing for the newspaper and he became more and more enamoured of the stage.
 In 1913 he became a full time actor and gained valuable theatrical experience touring with the Charles Coburn Shakespeare Company.

-He made his debut on Broadway in the play 'Under Sentence', the first of many appearances in many productions over the next two decades.
+Broadway 1916He made his debut on Broadway in the play 'Under Sentence' in 1916, the first of many appearances in productions over the next two decades.
 He immersed himself in the theatrical world and, as well as performing, he continued to write successfully for the stage and directed and produced a number of plays.
 His stage plays 'Little Accident' in 1928, and 'Cloudy with Showers' in 1931 were both great successes in their day.

 .
-In 1937 he gave a brilliant performance as the banker in Frank Capra's 'Lost Horizon' which cemented his reputation as a reliable, top drawer actor.
+In 1937 he gave a brilliant performance as the banker in Frank Capra's 'Lost Horizon' which cemented his reputation as a reliable, top drawer character actor.
 In the same year he received his first Oscar nomination for his memorable portrayal of Dr Kersaint in John Ford's 'The Hurricane'.

 1939 proved to be an astonishing, vintage year for movies with many top quality films and memorable performances.
 Mitchell appeared in no less than 5 classics during the year: 'Only Angels Have Wings', 'Mr. Smith Goes to Washington', 'The Hunchback of Notre Dame', 'Stagecoach' and 'Gone with the Wind'.
-He won the Oscar for Best Supporting Actor for his unforgettable portrayal of the drunken Doc Boone in 'Stagecoach'.
+He won the Oscar for Best Supporting Actor for his unforgettable portrayal of Doc Boone in 'Stagecoach'.